Next Palestinian presidential election: Background

-Fatah–Hamas conflict
+Delays and disagreements 2005 to 2019

+Disputes between Fatah and Hamas 2008 to 2010

 In September 2008, it was suggested that Abbas' term be extended one year or that the Palestinian Legislative Council be dissolved a year early in order for both elections be held simultaneously.
 Hamas objected to holding simultaneous elections, arguing that the presidential election should have been held in January 2009 and the parliamentary elections in 2010.
 Hamas also claimed that the PLC speaker, Aziz al-Dewik, who is a Hamas member, became the Palestinian president after Abbas' term ended on 9 January 2009, until new elections are held.

 Fatah argued that elections should have been held in January 2010, since the Palestinian election law calls for presidential and legislative council elections to be held simultaneously, four years after the date of the later.
 Since the PLC elections were held in 2006 (a year after the presidential election), new elections for both should have been held in January 2010.
 In reconciliation talks held in Cairo, Egypt, in March 2009, Hamas and Fatah agreed to hold the elections by 25 January 2010.
 In the end, because of the Fatah–Hamas conflict, the issue of new elections remained unresolved.

 In February 2010, local government elections were called in the West Bank and the Gaza Strip for July 2010.
 The West Bank Palestinian government decided to postpone the presidential and PLC elections, arguing that it wanted to safeguard "national unity".
 In December 2010, the Palestinian High Court of Justice ruled that once cabinet calls elections, it does not have authority to cancel them.
 After being postponed several times the local government elections took place in October and November 2012 and covered only the West Bank.